rolfbjarne/xamarin-macios/dotnet/BundleContents.md

     * iOS, tvOS: the root directory of the app bundle
     * macOS, Mac Catalyst: the `Contents/Resources/` subdirectory.

+### AppleBindingResourcePackage

+Treated as a third-party binding resource package.

+Setting the `Link` metadata has no effect these items.

-### AppleBindingResource
+### CompressedAppleBindingResourcePackaged

-Treated as a third-party binding resource.
+Treated as a zipped third-party binding resource (first unzipped, and then treated as AppleBindingResourcePackage)

 ### AppleFramework